 He currently resides in Cedar Park with his wife Meredith and daughter Caitlyn.

-Wallace joined Cedar Park Center as the Assistant Vice President of Book & Marketing/Assistant General Manager in October 2013.
-Previously, he served as the Vice President of Event Programming for Germain Arena in Estero, FL.
+Wallace joined Cedar Park Center as the Assistant Vice President of Booking & Marketing/Assistant General Manager in October 2013 and was promoted to his current role in September 2014.
+Previously, he served as the Vice President of Event Programming for Germain Arena in Estero, Fla.
 His responsibilities there included booking all non-hockey events, managing all facility events and overseeing the building operations, changeover, box office, parking and event staff departments.

 His past experience includes leading the Tupelo T-Rex (AWHL) and Tupelo FireAnts (NIFL) as General Manager and working for the Florida Everblades (ECHL), Orlando Solar Bears (IHL) and West Coast Hockey League.